877-224-2434

 Q: Do I need a permit to finish my basement in Maryland or Virginia?

 A: Yes.
 Building permits, electrical permits, HVAC/mechanical permits, and plumbing permits (if adding a bathroom) are required and non-negotiable.
 They're your protection when selling your house or if something goes wrong.
 In Maryland, sprinkler system permits may also be required depending on your jurisdiction.
-Permits & contractor logistics costs in Greater Maryland and Northern Virginia run $4,000-$5,000 total.
+Permits & contractor logistics costs in Greater Maryland and Northern Virginia run $4,000-$5,000 total, and we handle all of it for you.

 Q: What's the ROI on basement finishing in the DC area?